-- The UTM coordinates of the main project site; - Current land use in the area and the relationship of the project facilities and components with any federal lands; - The environmental significance and value of the geographical setting in which the project will take place and the surrounding area;
+- the coordinates of the main project site; - current land use in the area and the relationship of the project facilities and components with any federal lands: - the environmental significance and value of the geographical setting in which the project will take place and the surrounding area;

-- Environmentally sensitive areas, such as national, provincial and regional parks, ecological reserves, wetlands, estuaries, and habitats of federally or provincially listed species at risk and other sensitive areas; - Local and Aboriginal communities; and - Traditional Aboriginal territories, treaty lands, Indian reserve lands.
+- environmentally sensitive areas, including protected areas (e.g., national, provincial, and regional parks, ecological reserves), designated areas (e.g., Important Bird Areas), wetlands, estuaries, mature and interior forest habitat of migratory birds, habitats of federally and provincially listed or designated Species at Risk, and other sensitive areas (e.g., sensitive coastal shorelines, habitats of species of conservation concern or colonial nesters, areas of concentration of migratory birds); - local and Aboriginal communities; and - traditional Aboriginal territories, treaty lands, Indian reserve lands.

-The EIS will provide an expanded description and mapping of the project location, including each of the project components as outlined in section 5.6 of this document.
+The EIS will provide expanded description and mapping of the project location, including each of the project components as outlined in section 5.6 of this document.

 Maps of the project's location at an appropriate scale will accompany the text.
-The location map should include the boundaries of the proposed site including UTM coordinates, the major existing infrastructure, adjacent land uses and any important environmental features.
+The location map should include the boundaries of the proposed site including coordinates, the major existing infrastructure, adjacent land uses and any important environmental features.
 In addition, site plans/sketches and photographs showing project location, site features and the intended location of project components will be included.